 Spasms, also known as cramps essentially refer to the same thing – abnormal activity of the muscles which causes an abrupt, painful contraction.
 In the majority of cases, back spasms are accompanied by muscle stiffness even at a relaxed state and very slow relaxation of muscles.
 Fasciculation is the medical term used by professionals to refer to spasms.

-The abnormal contraction experienced in muscle spasms is actually attributed to the abnormal central nervous activity.
-Basically, the mechanisms in the central nervous system most particularly in the brain aid in regulating muscle contraction.
-When these mechanisms are distorted, spasms happen and this causes the motor neurons that are responsible for movement to become overly sensitive.
+The abnormal contraction experienced in muscle spasms is attributed to the abnormal central nervous activity.
+Basically, the mechanisms in the central nervous system, specifically in the brain, aid in regulating muscle contraction.
+When these mechanisms are distorted, spasms happen.

-In cases of middle back spasms, the muscle membrane can be too sensitive, leading to muscle contraction without even a stimulus.
-In these instances, the calcium ions may not recover fast enough which results to lengthened contractions.
+In cases of middle back spasms, a common cause is that the muscle membrane has become too sensitive, leading to muscle contraction without a stimulus.
+In these instances, the calcium ions may not recover fast enough, meaning that the neurone still thinks there is a stimulus and this therefore leads to lengthened contractions.

-Hence, distorted brain mechanisms and receptive motor neurons caused by nerve damage may result to these spasms.
+Hence, distorted brain mechanisms and motor neurons caused by nerve damage may result in these spasms.
 Some of the conditions related to this include:

 What Are The Other Causes?

 Apart from the conditions mentioned above, there are still a lot of conditions that can be associated with muscle back spasms in the mid back.
 So, it is best to know the possible causes of muscle spasms which are the following:

 - Strenuous activities– Over-exercising can lead to spasms due to the fact the muscle relaxation requires energy which is used to regain the calcium that functions to unlink myosin and actin.
 If a person exercises or performs strenuous activities for extended periods, neglecting fatigue and pain sensations, then it can lead to extreme loss of energy.
 Thus, the muscles will also lose its ability to relax, resulting to middle back spasms.